yaronf/I-D/STAR/draft-ietf-acme-star.md

 Nevertheless, this section attempts to provide reasonable suggestions for the Web use case, informed by current operational and research experience.

-Acer et al. {{Acer}} find that one of the main causes of "HTTPS error" warnings in browers is misconfigured client clocks.
+Acer et al. {{Acer}} find that one of the main causes of "HTTPS error" warnings in browsers is misconfigured client clocks.
 In particular, they observe that roughly 95% of the "severe" clock skews - the 6.7% of clock-related breakage reports which account for clients that are more than 24 hours behind - happen to be within 6-7 days.

 In order to avoid these spurious warnings about a not (yet) valid server certificate, it is RECOMMENDED that site owners pre-date their Web facing certificates by 5 to 7 days.
 The exact number depends on the percentage of the "clock-skewed" population that the site owner expects to protect - 5 days cover 97.3%, 7 days cover 99.6%.
 Note that exact choice is also likely to depend on the kind of clients that is prevalent for a given site or app - for example, Android and Mac OS clients are known to behave better than Windows clients.
 These considerations are clearly out of scope of the present document.